 - This is hard work and I am doing it

 - I am doing the best I can with what I know

 Using my guidelines, find or create a few affirmations that resonate with you deeply.
 Using too many affirmations can cause you to feel confused so I recommend working only with five or less.

 The first and most important step to work with an affirmation is to use it as a journaling tool.
 This is a way to get to the subconscious root of your birth beliefs.

 Write the affirmation down and then write down all of your thoughts that come up immediately during or after writing it down.
 Once you no longer have any more thoughts surfacing in your mind, write the affirmation down again.
 Once again write down any thoughts that came up for you while you were writing it a second time or immediately after.
 Keep repeating this process until you are able to write down the affirmation and no thoughts surface for you.

 Now take a deep breath and read the thoughts that surfaced.
 Try not to judge yourself if these thoughts seem harsh or the opposite of what you expected.
 Be curious and perhaps do some more journaling to explore where these core beliefs have come from.
 If you need help with this, please consider reaching out to me.
-A big part of what I do as a coach is explore these types of underlying issues in helping women prepare for their birth.
+A big part of what I do as a coach is exploring these types of underlying issues in helping women prepare for their birth.